AgroTechLab-IFSC/.github/profile/README.md

 The repositories below are public **Embedded Systems** solutions:

+- [Power Monitor](https://github.com/AgroTechLab-IFSC/power_monitor) - The Power Monitor aims to monitor the energy consumption of IoT devices.

 ## Artificial Intelligence

 The repositories below are public **AI (*Artificial Intelligence*)** solutions: